-Child Struck By Foul Ball At Cubs-Astros Game
+Child Struck By Foul Ball At Cubs-Astros Game; Player Breaks Down In Tears

 A young child was struck by a foul ball off the bat of Cubs outfielder Albert Almora Jr. in a terrifying scene during the fourth inning of Wednesday's nationally televised game in Houston.

-Almora, who kept his eyes on the ball as it whizzed past the third base line, passed the existing safety netting and into the stands at Minute Maid Park, clasped his head in his hands and let out a cry as fans gasped.
-Grief-stricken, he then fell to his knees burying his face in his arms.
-Fellow teammate Jason Heyward and manager Joe Maddon attempted to console him as he cried.
+Almora kept his eyes on the ball as it whizzed past the third-base line, past the existing safety netting and into the stands at Minute Maid Park.
+He clasped his head in his hands and let out a cry as fans gasped.
+He then fell to his knees burying his face in his arms.
+Teammate Jason Heyward and manager Joe Maddon attempted to console him as he cried.

-Meanwhile, the Astros infield also dropped to their knees as a man, who seemed to be with the girl, scooped her up and rushed the child up the stadium stairs.
+The Astros infield also dropped to their knees as a man, who seemed to be with the girl, scooped her up and rushed the child up the stadium stairs.

 Here is Albert Almora’s reaction as his foul ball struck a very young fan.
 A really horrific moment.
 Kids fall in love with the game of baseball after going to the ballpark and experiencing a Major League Baseball game.
 This shouldn’t happen.
 PRAYERS. 🙏🏼 pic.twitter.com/yOGfrqpmMF— Cubs Live (@Cubs_Live) May 30, 2019